danielrzhang/HackerRank-Python/README.md

 # HackerRank-Python
 ![](/images/HackerRank.png)

-This repository contains some of my Python 3 solutions for questions on HackerRank.
+This repository contains some of my Python 3 solutions for questions on HackerRank Python and Thirty Days of Code.

 # My Page